elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The bitwise NOT ~ operator can be used to convert a number to a 32-bit integer, it removes the decimal part if they exist, and then reverses all bits in its binary representation.</div><br />
+  <div><strong>Interview Response:</strong> The bitwise NOT ~ operator can be used to convert a number to a 32-bit integer; it removes the decimal part if they exist and then reverses all bits in its binary representation.</div><br />
-  <div><strong>Technical Response:</strong> One of the old tricks used here is the bitwise NOT ~ operator.
-It converts the number to a 32-bit integer (removes the decimal part if exists) and then reverses all bits in its binary representation.
-In practice, that means a simple thing: for 32-bit integers ~n equals -(n+1).<br />
+  <div><strong>Technical Response:</strong> The bitwise NOT operator is a well-known trick.
+It converts the digit to a 32-bit integer (removing any decimal parts) then reverses all of the bits in its binary representation.
+In practice, that means simple: for 32-bit integers, ~n equals -(n+1).<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />